haydenbleasel/genesis/README.md

 # Genesis

-Personal macOS bootstrap script for setting up a new machine with Homebrew, Node.js, App Store apps, npm packages, and Cursor extensions.
+Personal macOS bootstrap script for setting up a new machine with Homebrew, Node.js, App Store apps, npm packages, Cursor extensions, a preferred Dock layout, and shell defaults.

 ## Usage